- Travel and Places»

 They change the colors and design every year, so you will see something different from the pictures I've included.
 The photos do give you an idea of how big the trees are and how many lights they put on them.

-The tickets are a little less than other metro area attractions and you can take a picture with Santa free.
+The tickets are a little less than other metro area attractions and you can take a picture with Santa for free.
 The venue sells hot beverages and has wagon rides available.
 If the lot is full, there is a large lot across Santa Fe where you can park for free.
 Just make sure you cross at the light, since Santa Fe is such a busy street.

 Holiday Lights at Hudson Gardens, Littleton, CO